borgbackup/borgbackup.github.io/releases/borg-2.0.rst

     of other (re)compression related features.
   - massively increase the archive metadata stream size limitation (so it is practically not relevant any more)
+  - dynamic handling of missing (or reappearing) chunks replaces the borg 1.x "chunks_healthy" metadata approach.

 - source code changes